 You can adjust the speed of your video here, depending on the purpose of your video, e.g. if you want to dance or lip-sync to it.

 Here we have effects, which is similar to Instagram story effects.
 If you scroll all the way to the right, you can browse through them and choose one to enhance your video.

 This is pretty self-explanatory – set the length of your clip.

 When you have chosen your audio and effects, you are ready to hit record and upload to your feed, or share on your story.

 If you are already a TikTok user and have created content there, then using Instagram Reels will likely be a piece of cake for you!

 Since Reels is part of Instagram, you probably already have an audience there to build on.
-There are definitely differences and ways to make good use of each platform, but here are 7 tips to help you effectively use Instagram Reels as a musician.
+There are definitely a few differences and ways to make good use of each platform, but here are 7 tips to help you effectively use Instagram Reels as an artist promoting your music.

 This needs to be on, as you want it to show up on your personal feed.
 When Reels are on your feed, your audience is going to see it without having to go onto the Reels category, so you’re more likely to get discovered and be on the Explore page.